Tags: SQL Server Central Log Shipping Manager, SQL Sniffer

 Conclusions and benefits

-To deliver this upgrade solution we began with analyzing the original system using DBMSys tool to determine the servers’ workload over time.
+To deliver this upgrade solution we began with analyzing the original system using DBMSys Platform to determine the servers’ workload over time.
 Then we went ahead to the upgrade process, where we have used our novel SQL Sniffer and Replayer tools to catch all possible upgrade issues.
 To maintain high-availability during the upgrade process, we developed SQL Server Central Log Shipping Manager.
 We ended up using Database Compare Suite to validate that no issues occurred after the upgrade.

 This set of tools represents an upgrade factory that provided our customer with the following benefits: